-If you missed the first acclaimed performance, now is your chance to see a new musical by David Bridel, dean of the USC School of Dramatic Arts and holder of the Braverman Family Dean’s Chair.
+If you missed the first acclaimed performance, now is your chance to see a new musical by David Bridel, dean of the USC School of Dramatic Arts.
 The Glorious Death of Comrade What’s-His-Name features a book by Dean Bridel, and will receive an encore performance at Feinstein’s/54 Below on March 2, following a sold-out performance on Jan.
 20.

 Based on The Suicide by Nikolai Erdman, the show follows Semyon, an unemployed grumbler during Stalin’s control of the Soviet Union.
 Believing suicide is his only ticket to fame and glory, Semyon’s friends and neighbors soon exploit his impending death for their own motives and as a way to topple the Communist regime.